gnolang/gno/docs/how-to-guides/effective-gno.md

 One of the well-known proverbs in Go is: ["Documentation is for users"](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=1147s), as stated by Rob Pike.
 In Go, documentation is for users, but users are often developers.
-In Gno, documentation is for users, but users can be another developer or the end users.
+In Gno, documentation is for users, and users can be other developers but also the end users.

 In Go, we usually have well-written documentation for other developers to maintain and use our code as a library.
 Then, we often have another layer of